• Content

 account.save!

-This had a few unintended consequences:
+This design in V2 led to a few unintended consequences:

 # you must explicitly create and manage this connection now